teamulster2/report/report/04_implementation/01_flutter_application.md

 ### Configuration Manager

-As mentioned in [Service Provider](service-provider) the configuration manager is part of it.
-It also implements the Singleton design pattern principle to ensure only one instance of itself and only one instance of client config exists.
+As mentioned in chapter [Service Provider](service-provider) the configuration manager is a part of it.
+It also implements the Singleton design pattern principle to ensure, that only one instance of itself and only one instance of client config exists.
 The config manager provides various functions to write and read data to / from a local json file, although its main purpose is fetching a configuration from the study server.
 If no server can be reached and / or no local json file exists, it holds a default configuration which can be loaded any time.

 ### Database Manager

 The database package is a relatively big package, as it holds multiple models and their generated adapters.
 As every key element of the app it is also part of the service provider class.
-As most databases it contains basic CRUD (Create, Read, Update, Delete) operations and also provides the ability to export all database contents as json, so it can be send to the server.
-Mentionable when using *Hive* as database is the fact that *Hive* automatically updates an entry if another entry with matching keys is written to the same box (can be compared to tables in relational database).
+As most databases, it contains basic CRUD (Create, Read, Update, Delete) operations and also provides the ability to export all database contents as json, so it can be send to the server.
+Mentionable when using *Hive* as database is the fact that *Hive* automatically updates an entry if another entry with matching keys is written to the same box (can be compared to tables in relational databases or collections in well-known NoSQL databases).

 ### Exceptions

-Exception handling in the soTired is quite straight forward.
-While developing multiple custom exception have been implemented for specific use cases.
+Exception handling in the soTired app is quite straight forward.
+While developing multiple custom exceptions have been implemented for specific use cases.
 When running into issues at runtime, the user will be informed immediately via popup windows.
 This allows him / her to react accordingly and solve the issue quite fast.

 ### Notifications